kyamagu/mexopencv/README.markdown

      video files.
 Here is how the class can be used:
     ...

-Look at the `samples/` directory for an example of an application.
+Look at the `samples/` directory for examples.

-Also mexopencv includes a simple documentation utility that generates HTML help files for matlab.
+The mexopencv includes a simple documentation utility that generates HTML help files for matlab.
 The following command creates a user documentation under `doc/matlab/` directory.